mmosmond/eeb495/syllabus.md

 Each instructor will allocate 30% of your final grade to written assignments.

-### Presentations/Discussion (40%)
+### Presentations (20%)

-Each instructor will allocate 10% of your final grade to an oral presentation (so you will do two in the course) and 10% of your final grade to participating in class discussions.
+Each instructor will allocate 10% of your final grade to an oral presentation (so you will do two in the course).

+### Discussions (20%)

+Each instructor will allocate 10% of your final grade to participating in class discussions.

 ## Course webpage